-Taking the above considerations into account, the proposal is considered to be in accordance with Policies 1, 2, 3, 4 and 36 (including Appendix 6) of the South East Lincolnshire Local Plan (2019), along with the identified sections contained within the National Planning Policy Framework (NPPF) (December 2024).
-There are no significant factors in this case that indicate against the proposal and outweigh the consideration in favour of the proposal and the policies referred to above.
+Taking the above considerations into account, the proposal is considered to be in accordance with Policies 1 and 4 and 36 (including Appendix 6) of the South East Lincolnshire Local Plan (2019).
+Due to the concerns raised surrounding the conflicting nature with Policies 2 and 3 from a character/design point of view, this is a significant factor that indicates against the proposal and outweighs the consideration to not be in favour of the proposal.